Serial-Comma/obsidian-notes/H2 Computing/Pseudocode Syntax.md

 # Pseudocode Syntax
-### "because what's the point of making it simple?"
+### "because what's the point of keeping it simple?"

 ## Normal stuff